 The abuse you have experienced may mean that you do not have access to the documents usually needed to prove your identity and address, or that it is not safe for you to get the documents.
 It may also be difficult to find proof of your address if you are using a different banking address from the address where your bills are registered.

 The bank may be able to consider alternative documents.
-These could include letters from a refuge, social worker or local authority.
+These could include letters from a refuge, social worker, or local authority.

-Banks and building societies who have signed up to the 2021 Financial Abuse Code have committed to considering alternative documents as proof of identity and address where no other documents are available as a result of the abuse.
+Banks and building societies who have signed up to the 2021 Financial Abuse Code have committed to accepting alternative documents as proof of identity and address where no other documents are available as a result of the abuse.

-Many of the main banking providers offer a basic bank account, often called a fee-free account.
 This type of account is designed for people who may not be able to open a standard current account, for example, because of a low credit score.
 This type of account does not have an overdraft and there are no charges for using it.

 Some banks also offer accounts with an untraceable sort code.
 Usually, a sort code can be used to find the location of the bank branch.
 An untraceable sort code cannot be used in this way, so may help keep your location secure if you have moved.